 Christmas in Danish is called Jul (an old Nordic word for feast) and it is the biggest holiday in Denmark.
 We all know, the Danes love good food and during the festive season have some of the best treats: vanilla biscuits, gingerbread hearts.

-Christmas dinner usually starts with rice pudding.
+Christmas dinner always includes rice pudding, sometimes as a start.
 The tradition is to have a whole almond hidden in the pudding and whoever gets the almond receives a present, traditionally but not necessarily these days……..a marzipan pig.
 Afterwards, most people have either roast duck or goose served with potatoes, gravy, and cooked red cabbage.

 I am starting my Christmas baking season with this simple looking, yet….Danish Dream Cake.